 When the rash seeps, or excessive itching breaks the skin, severe infections from bacteria and viruses can occur.

-If an infection does occur, following natural impetigo treatments can help to prevent spreading the infection to others and speed healing.
+If an infection does occur, following natural impetigo treatments can help prevent spreading the infection to others and speed healing.

 Eczema may make people more prone to heart disease and stroke, research highlighted by Harvard Medical School found.
 The study found that people with eczema smoke and drink more and are less likely to exercise than those without eczema.
 All three of these are considered risk factors for heart disease and other chronic conditions.